-- 1. Rural land management in the Cotswolds National Landscape and in the setting of the National Landscape should have regard to and help deliver the purposes of conserving and enhancing the natural beauty of the National Landscape including its special qualities.
-It should also help increase the understanding and enjoyment of the National Landscape's special qualities. - 2.
-Rural land management in the Cotswolds National Landscape and in the setting of the National Landscape should have regard to and, ideally, help to deliver the Cotswolds National Landscape Management Plan.
-It should also be compatible with guidance produced by the Cotswolds Conservation Board, including the: - i.
-Cotswolds National Landscape Landscape Strategy and Guidelines; - ii.
-Cotswolds National Landscape Landscape Character Assessment; - iii.
-Cotswolds National Landscape Local Distinctiveness and Landscape Change; - iv.
-Cotswolds National Landscape Board Position Statements. - v.
-Cotswolds Nature Recovery Plan. - vi.
-Cotswolds National Landscape Climate Change Strategy - 3.
-(Environmental Land Management and rural development support mechanisms in the Cotswolds National Landscape should be designed specifically for the National Landscape.
-These mechanisms should: - i. address paragraphs 1 and 2, above; - ii. be managed locally to ensure effective local delivery; - iii. deliver public goods and services.
+CE10.1.
+Rural land management in the Cotswolds National Landscape (CNL) and in the setting of the CNL should seek to further the conservation and enhancement of the natural beauty of the CNL including its special qualities.
+It should also help increase the understanding and enjoyment of the CNL's special qualities.

+- CE10.2.
+Rural land management in the CNL and in the setting of the CNL should have regard to and, ideally, help to deliver - the CNL Management Plan.
+It should also be compatible with guidance produced by the CNL Board, including the:

+- i.
+CNL Landscape Strategy and Guidelines

+- ii.
+CNL Landscape Character Assessment

+- iii.
+CNL Local Distinctiveness and Landscape Change

+- iv.
+CNL Board Position Statements

+- v.
+Cotswolds Nature Recovery Plan

+- vi.
+CNL Climate Change Strategy

+- CE10.3.
+Environmental Land Management and rural development support mechanisms in the Cotswolds National Landscape should be designed specifically for the CNL.
+These mechanisms should:

+- i. address paragraphs 1 and 2, above